 Yogis' Best Travel Tips

-I’ve gotten good at traveling, but it hasn’t always been this way.
-I've always loved the stimulation of traveling – taking in new landscapes, meeting new people, tasting new foods, etc. Yet, getting a good night sleep and keeping my digestion running smooth haven't always been easy.
+Summer for me is the time to travel.
+I love travel and I've gotten good at traveling, but it hasn’t always been this way.
+I've always enjoyed the novelty of traveling – taking in new landscapes, meeting new people, tasting new foods, etc. Yet, sleeping well and keeping my digestion smooth when I travel hasn't always been easy.

 That’s where the strategies of yoga and Ayurveda come in.
 Over the years, I have cultivated an effective tool kit of strategies to keep me healthy when I travel.
 Now, no matter where I am, I do my best to keep a daily routine, and I incorporate strategies, foods and remedies that keeps my body-mind healthy and happy.